IAKOBVS/jstring/README.md

 ## Features:

-- works with any C string type: functions take a pointer to string, size, and capacity.
+- works with any C string type: functions will take a pointer to string, size, and capacity.
 - in-place literal string and regex replacement: supports backreferences and searching from a specific index.
-- reverse standard string functions: strrstr, strrspn, strrcspn, etc.
+- reverse standard string functions: memrchr, strrstr, strrspn, strrcspn.
+- extensions to standard string functions: strnstr, strnchr, strcasestr\_len
+- string formatting: asprintf (implemented with vsprintf, which is standard)

 ## Installation: